Do you want to know how to use truffle oil? There are so many uses for truffle oil, it’s hard to know where to start and where to stop.

 The last point we’ll make is that truffle oil should not be used in every dish.
 Though there are endless uses for truffle oil, if three out of five courses include truffle oil, the charm of this unique flavor experience is diminished or even lost.

-Without further ado, here is our list of Top 10 Uses for Truffle Oil:
+Top 10 Uses for Truffle Oil:

 1. Use truffle oil to enhance the flavor of fresh truffles.